 Research shows that the age of first sexual intercourse is decreasing and local service data shows that the demand for sexual health services remains high.
-Children and young people need age-appropriate information and support to help them make their own positive personal choices about sexual health.
+Children and young people need age-appropriate information and support to help them make their own positive choices.
 Jersey students have a similar level of knowledge about sexually transmitted diseases to their UK counterparts but appear better informed about contraceptive services.